onap/dcaegen2/docs/sections/services/ves-hv/troubleshooting.rst

 **Kafka service became unavailable after producer has been created**

 **HV-VES** lazily creates Kafka producer for each domain.
-If Kafka service becomes unreachable after producer initialization, appropriate logs will be shown and **HV-VES** will fail to deliver future messages to that Kafka service.
+If Kafka service becomes unreachable after producer initialization, appropriate logs are shown and **HV-VES** fails to deliver future messages to that Kafka service.

 ::